Zhongning County

-Zhongning County is a county under the administration of Zhongwei city in west-central Ningxia Hui Autonomous Region of the People's Republic of China, bordering Inner Mongolia to the northwest.
+Zhongning County is a county under the administration of Zhongwei city in west-central Ningxia Hui Autonomous Region of China, bordering Inner Mongolia to the northwest.
 It is the point at which the northern twist of the Yellow River begins, creating the Ordos Loop.
 It has a total area of 2841 sqkm, and a population of approximately 410,000 people.

 Zhongning County is an agricultural county.
 In addition to traditional agricultural products, Wolfberries have begun to be cultivated in recent years.
 However, due to a drought, the growing range for the berries has not significantly increased.
 The county government is located in the town of Ningan and the county's postal code is 755100.

 Administrative divisions

 Zhongning County has 6 towns and 6 townships.